techhat/core/doc/principles/late_binding.md

 Many DevOps tooling leverages eventual consistency to create stable deployments.
 This interative approach assumes that repeated attempts of executing the same idemnepotent scripts do deliver this result; however, they are do not deliver predictable upgrades in situations where there are circular dependencies to resolve.

-It’s not realistic to predict the exact configuration of a system in advance –
+Its not realistic to predict the exact configuration of a system in advance –

-  * the operational requirements recursively impact how the infratructre is configured
+  * the operational requirements recursively impact how the infrastructure is configured
   * ops environments must be highly dynamic
   * resilience requires configurations to be change tolerant